rocky-linux/wiki.rockylinux.org/docs/guidelines/git_guidelines.md

 Most of this information is covered in our `Git Contributor Agreement`.
 However, we are duplicating the information here for all readers.

-* Moderation is enforced - As is done in the Rocky Linux Mattermost chat, it is important to mind your language and word choice whether in GitLab issues or the Bug Tracker.
+* Moderation is enforced - As is done in the Rocky Linux Mattermost chat, it is important to mind your language and word choice whether in Git issues or the Bug Tracker.
 * A valid GPG key must be uploaded and used to sign your commits - Signed commits, as a general rule are recommended.
 Expect that most projects will have unsigned commits disabled.
 * Do not treat git as an issue tracker - All issues for Rocky Linux should be tracked at our Bug Tracker.
 As of this writing, automatic issues are opened for build issues.
 * Do not perform your work or changes on a system that is owned by your employer.